 Author Archives: Ben Hsu

+UPDATE: These are now available in the JNC Shop.
 We at JNC like to come up with something new each year for JCCS, and this year we’re proud to introduce a new, interactive decal.
 The JNC “25 Year Club” decal honors cars … Continue reading

 With the Japanese Classic Car Show now officially 10 years old, it has become an event where people will wait to debut a build they’ve been working on in secrecy for years.
 Here are some of the best examples of cars … Continue reading